DP-Image: Differential Privacy for Image Data in Feature Space: Our proposed DP-Image Framework

-\end{definition} The above definition is very similar to that of the traditional DP, except that we are enforcing DP for given different input samples, instead of requiring there is only a single item (pixel) difference in two images.
-Also, we expect the output images of $\mathcal{M}(X)$ and $\mathcal{M}(X^\prime)$ to be indistinguishable from a privacy perspective (e.g., two face images with the same personal identity), other than in the pixel domain.
+\end{definition} The above definition is very similar to that of the traditional RDP, except that we are enforcing DP for given different input samples, instead of requiring there is only a single item (pixel) difference in two images.
+Also, we expect the output images of $\mathcal{M}(X)$ and $\mathcal{M}(X^\prime)$ to be indistinguishable from a privacy perspective other than in the pixel domain.

-Moreover, as we plan to add noise in the feature space, a generalized sensitivity of the feature vector $f(X)$ is defined as follows:
+Moreover, as we plan to add noise in the feature space, a generalized sensitivity in RDP of the feature vector $f(X)$ is defined as follows:

-\begin{definition}{\textbf{(Sensitivity in Image Feature Space):}} Assuming two images, each consisting of $n$ pixels: $X=(x_1,…,x_n )$, $X^\prime=(x^\prime_1,…,x^\prime_n)$, if $f$ is the function that mapping the image to its feature space, the sensitivity $\Delta f$ is defined as the maximum differences in $f(X)$ produced by two different images:
+\begin{definition}{ }{\textbf{(Sensitivity in Image Feature Space):}} For any two images in the dataset, each consisting of $n$ pixels: $X=(x_1,…,x_n)$, $X^\prime=(x^\prime_1,…,x^\prime_n)$, if $f$ is the function that mapping the image to its feature space, the sensitivity $\Delta f$ is defined as the maximum differences in $f(X)$ produced by two different images:

 \end{definition}

 This indicates the largest difference between the feature vectors of two images.